 We value your feedback, says the survey.
-Yeh, right you think.
+Yeah, right, you think.

-We’re not the only sceptical ones when it comes to customer feedback surveys.
+We’re not the only ones sceptical about customer feedback surveys.

-You might wonder why customer feedback response rates are so low.
+You may wonder why customer feedback response rates are so low.

 After all, it’s a chance for customers to tell you what they think.
 Everyone likes to be listened to, right?

 But that’s not really how it works.

 Customer feedback is part of analysing your market

-Asking customers how they found their their past experience with you helps you identify ways to improve their future experience.
+Asking customers how they found their past experience with you helps you identify ways to improve their future experience.

 Most businesses set up systems to capture customer feedback.
 This often starts with gathering a Net Promoter Score (NPS).
 This acts as a warning light for changes in customer feedback.